SEDAC Gridded World Population Density

 df.head(5)

-We can now explore the SEDAC population density dataset time series available for the Texas, Dallas area of USA.
+We can now explore the SEDAC population density dataset time series available for our AOI.
 We can plot the dataset using the code below:

 plt.plot(